cewi/excel/README.md

 ## 2. Import-Component

 Takes a excel workbook, extracts a single worksheet with data (e.g. generated with the helper) and generates an array with data ready for building entities.
+First row must contain names of properties/database columns.

 Include the Import-Component in the controller: